giacomomaglione/FoodAtHome/README.md

 ## Create a virtual environment
 ```
-python3 -m venv venv
+$ python3 -m venv venv
-. venv/bin/activate
+$ . venv/bin/activate
 ```

 ## Packages to install
-After downloading the project from GitHub, it is necessary to open the terminal and install all the packages listed in *[Requirements](requirements.txt)*, using the following command:
+After downloading the project from GitHub, it is necessary to open the terminal and install Flask and the packages listed in *[Requirements](requirements.txt)*, using the following command:
 ```
-pip install Flask
+$ pip install Flask
-pip install -r requirements.txt
+$ pip install -r requirements.txt
 ```

 ## Execute
-To execute the **Food@Home** PWA, it is necessary to run the following command in the terminal:
+To execute the **Food@Home** PWA, it is necessary to run the following commands in the terminal:
 ```
 export FLASK_APP=main.py
 flask run -h 0.0.0.0 -p 5000